wp-plugins/kiwi-logo-carousel/readme.txt

 = Which browsers are supported? =

 We tested this plugin with: Internet Explorer 8, 9, 10; Chrome; Safari; Firefox; Opera;
+The grayscale effect does not work with some version of Internet Explorer.

 = What are the server requirements? =
 You need a server running PHP version 5.4 or newer.
 Older versions are not supported and may cause problems.

+= I have problems with adding logo images =
+When you are using a theme by TrueThemes or another theme which is not supporting featured images, or handles featured images in another way.
+You cannot use this plugin.
+Please contact your theme developer.

+= Why is the shortcode not working in widget areas? = Add this code to your themes functions.php:
+' add_filter('widget_text', 'do_shortcode'); '

+= Plugin doesn't work. jQuery not defined. =
+You need a recent version of jQuery to make things work.
+Please make sure you are loading jQuery in the header of your theme.

 == Screenshots ==